samjaninf/OFN-User-Guide---Master/products.md

 > We strongly recommend to use clear, accurate and beautiful images of your products.
 It will make the product more appealing to customers.

 **Tax category:** If you would like the price of this product to include GST, select **GST **from the drop-down menu.
-The producer enterprise must be set to charge GST in the profile settings to do this.
+The producer and shop enterprise must be set to charge GST in the [Enterprise Settings](/Enterprise-settings.md) to do this.
 If you leave this field blank, or select **none**, or not set the enterprise as being GST registered, the price will not include GST.

 ### Listing similar products